Charles Cripps, 1st Baron Parmoor: Labour Party

 Parmoor approved of the statement on peace in the Labour Party's 1923 election manifesto.
 After the election, with a Labour government in prospect, he received a letter from Ramsay MacDonald inviting him to join it.
 Parmoor wrote that he "should rejoice in the formation of a Labour Government under your leadership".
 He was made Lord President of the Council and joint Leader of the House of Lords with Viscount Haldane, with the difficult job of piloting government legislation through a House in which it had minimal support.
 Although the government lost practically every vote, Parmoor was able to persuade the opposition that they would lose support by wrecking the whole legislative programme.
 Macdonald, who was serving as his own Foreign Secretary, also chose Parmoor as British representative to the Council of the League of Nations, and to its Assembly in September 1924.

 After the end of the Labour government, Parmoor remained active in the House of Lords, and when Haldane died in 1928, was elected Leader of the Labour Peers.
 He served again as Lord President of the Council with special responsibility for League of Nations affairs in the second Labour government of 1929–1931, despite his advanced age of 76 at reappointment.
 He remained with the Labour Party when MacDonald formed the National Government in August 1931, disapproving of MacDonald's actions on constitutional grounds, but stepped down as Leader of the Labour Peers at the dissolution of Parliament on 7 October.

 Family

 In 1881, Charles Cripps married Theresa Potter, daughter of the Radical MP Richard Potter and sister of Beatrice Webb, Baroness Passfield, and Catherine Courtney, Baroness Courtney of Penwith.

-Of the four sons of the marriage, the elder two, Alfred and Frederick, succeeded in turn to the peerage, and the youngest, Stafford, became a prominent political figure in the 1930s and 1940s.
+Of the four sons of the marriage, the elder two, Alfred and Frederick, succeeded in turn to the peerage, the third son, Leonard, had a military career, and the youngest, Stafford, became a prominent political figure in the 1930s and 1940s.
+Charles' only daughter Ruth married the chemist, Sir Alfred Egerton.

 Theresa died in 1893.
 In 1919, Lord Parmoor married Marian Ellis; there were no children of the marriage.
 Lord Parmoor died in June 1941, aged 88.
 His second wife died in July 1952.